Moondrop Solution S8, a solution to your ear’s desires!

 PROS: Build quality, slightly deeper fit, noise isolation, tuned to Moondrop’s refined version of Harman Target curve, likeable and addictive fun sound signature, sub-bass reach and rumble, natural lower mids tonality, forward upper mids help in instrument definition, smoother and natural treble, soundstage depth layering, imaging and instrument separation, roomy carry case.

-CONS: Nothing substantial really as sonically S8 does most things right but I think Moondrop should’ve included a more premium cable and a few different types of ear tips for versatility in the package.
+CONS: I personally would’ve liked a bit more upper treble and air.
+Besides that nothing much really as sonically S8 does most things right but I think Moondrop should’ve included a more premium cable and a few different types of ear tips for versatility in the package.

 I would like to thank Moondrop for sending me the S8 to test and review.
 I am not affiliated with the company or any of its sellers and write this review with an unbiased opinion regardless of how the review turns out.

 I majorly listen to rock, acoustic, pop, metal, and sometimes popular EDM songs doing the rounds on the charts.

 Moondrop is one of the most popular brands to emerge out of China in the recent years.
 They’re based out of Chengdu, Sichuan and quickly became fan favorites with products like Kanas, Kanas Pro, KXXS, Blessing1 and A8, and good value for money products like Crescent, Spaceship, etc. Most of their entry level products are made out of metals like brass but their upper range are majorly resin based IEMs with semi-custom shells like Blessing2, S8 and Solis, which are also offered as CIEMs.
 They even make earbuds named ShiroYuki, Namesless, VX, Liebesleid and Chaconne.
 They like to dabble with popular target curves and have received critical acclaim and appreciation for the same.

 - Drivers – Dual high, Quad mid, Dual low.